AnilsCodespace/Media-Query-Widget-Seminar/README.md

-# seminar_mediaquery
+# Media Query Widget seminar

-Seminar On MediaQuery
+Done a seminar On MediaQuery widget durimng the flutter course at Luminar Technolab, Kochi

 ## Getting Started